The world is a fickle place, and it can be easy to find ourselves in a “comfort zone” or getting a little complacent because we have had some success.

 - Good habits are developed over time and need to be maintained over time, so it is important to always work at being on top of your game, if you intend to get there and stay there!

 - If you are sloppy about “the little things” then it will reduce your effectiveness.
-If you work at the small things it can only help!
+If you work at them it can only help!

-- Sometimes what are “the little things” to you, are not considered the same way by others.
+- Sometimes what are “the little things” to you, are not “little things” to others.

 We all need to avoid that “comfort zone”, pay attention to the little things and work on our personal brand.
 It will stand us in good stead for the long haul!